pallogu/NodeNeuralNetwork/Readme.md

 ## Some implementation notes

-Neural network training uses matrixes and vectors and for computation uses numeric.js numerical library so please use it.
+Neural network training uses matrices and vectors and for computation uses numeric.js numerical library so please use it.
 In other words you have to find a balance between numberOfExamplesPerNode and numberOfNodes for mini batch gradient descent.

 ## Copyright